fabianegli/bioenc/Proposal-UTF-8.md

-# Proposal 1: UTF-8 as Biosequence Encoding
+# Proposal 1: UTF-8 as Bio-sequence Encoding

 Inclusion of The Unicode Consortium and IUPAC/IUBMB.